-I hold a master’s degree in journalism from the University of Wisconsin-Madison, and I’ve conducted peer-reviewed research on “the narrative of place,” including urban/rural tensions, class identities, in-group/out-group conflicts, collective memory, and control over historical narratives.
+- Peer-reviewed research on “the narrative of place,” including urban/rural tensions, class identities, in-group/out-group conflicts, collective memory, and control over historical narratives

-I was invited to serve as assistant editor on this volume of research and policy recommendations, which was inspired by a report we compiled for the Federal Communications Commission in 2012.
+Assistant editor on a volume of research and policy recommendations inspired by a report we compiled for the Federal Communications Commission in 2012

 - Barnidge, M., Gunther, A., Kim, J., Hong, Y., Perryman, M., Tay, S. K., Knisely, S. (forthcoming).
 “Politically motivated selective exposure and perceived media bias.”
 Communication Research.
 Advance online publication.

 - McLaughlin, B.; Davis, C.; Coppini, D.; Kim, Y.M.; Knisely, S.; McLeod, D. (2015) “When Women Attack.”
 Politics and Life Sciences, 34(1). pp. 44-56.

 - Robinson, S.; Knisely, S.; Schwartz, M. (2014) “A news negotiation of a state’s history: Collective memory of the 2011 Wisconsin protests.”
 Journalism Studies, 1-18.c.

 Knisely, S. “Division in Dairyland: Community structure, social identity and news frames during the Wisconsin gubernatorial recall election.”
 Unpublished master’s thesis, University of Wisconsin-Madison, Madison, Wisconsin.
 2013.
 Read it here.